omarrhossam00/vehicle-telemetry-analysis/README.md

-# sparx-telemetry-analysis
+# vehicle-telemetry-analysis

-Python data analysis of vehicle OBD-II telemetry using pandas and matplotlib — practice run before applying the same pipeline to real SparX Racing telemetry.
+Python data analysis of vehicle OBD-II telemetry using pandas and matplotlib — practice run before applying the same pipeline to real SparkX Racing telemetry.

 ## Data

 (https://www.kaggle.com/datasets/pedro2025/obd2-panel-opel-2012/data) — ~789k rows of logged OBD-II signals (RPM, speed, throttle position, engine load, coolant/intake temp, torque, power, fuel usage) across multiple driving sessions.

-This is **not** SparX data — SparX telemetry wasn't available for this pass, so a public OBD-II dataset was used to build and validate the pipeline first.
-The goal was to prove the analysis approach (cleaning, plotting, extracting a real insight) on a large, messy real-world dataset before pointing it at SparX CAN logs.
+This is **not** SparkX data — SparX telemetry wasn't available for this pass, so a public OBD-II dataset was used to build and validate the pipeline first.
+The goal was to prove the analysis approach (cleaning, plotting, extracting a real insight) on a large, messy real-world dataset before pointing it at SparkX CAN logs.

 ## Approach